 “I have had some of the most intriguing conversations and uplifting feedback from professors and students in support of continuing my educational career.
 Dr. Jeevar, professor of psychology, has impacted my view on education in many positive ways.
 He is open-minded, always positively giving feedback and pushing students to think outside the box and leave their mark.
 My time with NMU has been exceptional and I look forward to continuing my education with them.”

 Highlights of the program are the online laboratory components which are designed to be highly interactive The labs give students the opportunity to conduct and participate in experiments and collect and analyze data internally and compared to national statistics.
 One course includes a lab kit that is mailed to each student so they can conduct experiments in their home.
 As the program grows, courses are developed to reflect more of what is happening nationally in our society and culture.
 For example, a course on social cognition studies the implicit systems in the brain and how the human brain can work within the ability of mindfulness.

 Students can enter the workforce with a bachelor’s degree.
 For those that wish to continue on to graduate level work, especially related to clinical counseling, NMU offers a fully online Master of Social Work (MSW) that is a natural next step for those studying from a distance.
-Students that wish to enroll in an on-campus graduate program can choose between the MS in Applied Behavior Analysis, MS in Psychological Science or the MSW.
+Students that wish to enroll in an on-campus graduate program can choose between the Graduate Certificate in Applied Behavior Analysis and MS in Psychological Science or the MSW.

 Interested in learning more?
 Request Information or apply for admission.